junglok/tem-docs/docs/batch/pbspro.md

 ---

 ## **Job scripts**
 [Job scripts](./jobscripts.md) form the basis of batch jobs.
-A job script is simply a text file with instructions of the work to execute.
-Job scripts are usually written in `bash` and thus mimic commands a user would execute interactively through a shell, but instead are executed on specific resources allocated by the scheduler when available.
+A job script is simply a text file containing instructions for the work to execute.
+Job scripts are usually written in `bash`, mimicking commands a user would run interactively through a shell, but they execute on specific resources allocated by the scheduler when available.
-Scripts can also be written in other languages - commonly Python.
+Scripts can also be written in other languages, commonly Python.
-See our [job scripts](./jobscripts.md) page for a detailed discussion of job scripts and examples.
+See our [job scripts](./jobscripts.md) page for a detailed discussion and examples.

 ## **Submitting jobs**

-In the examples that follow, `job.pbs`, `script_name` etc. represent a job script files submitted for batch execution.
+In the examples below, `job.pbs`, `script_name`, etc., represent job script files submitted for batch execution.
-[PBS Pro](https://github.com/openpbs/openpbs) can be used to schedule both interactive jobs and batch compute jobs.
+[PBS Pro](https://github.com/openpbs/openpbs) can schedule both interactive jobs and batch compute jobs.

 To submit a batch job, use the `qsub` command followed by the name of your PBS batch script file.